 In celebration of International Women’s Day, we interviewed several key women at our company.
 Here’s what they had to say.

 What are your thoughts on International Women’s Day in general?

 The women of BlueSnap have varied reactions to this important day.
-Some, like Rachel Trueblood, Senior Vice President of Strategic Partner Relationships, feels that this is a great way to continue the dialogue about diversity in the workplace.
+Some, like Rachel Trueblood, Senior Vice President of Marketing & Strategic Partner Management, feels that this is a great way to continue the dialogue about diversity in the workplace.